A national campaign of the Knights of Columbus.

 Live the Liturgical Year as part of the family calendar……Advent (preparing for Christ’s coming), Christmas, Ordinary Time, Lent (prayer, penance, & alms-giving), the Easter-tide, Pentecost.
 These are like seasons.
 In addition, observe each saint’s feast day by at least briefly discussing his or her life and more prominent virtues and accomplishments.
 Rounding up the kids to attend daily Mass on feast days of Mary and major saints would be most appropriate even though they usually are not holy days of obligation.
 Rounding up the kids to attend daily Mass on feast days of Mary and major saints would be very appropriate even though they are not holy days of obligation.

 In Poland and other Catholic countries, they don’t celebrate the person’s birthday but rather the friend or family member’s “Name Day”.
 That is the feast day of the saint who that person was named after at Baptism.
+Often the parents name the child after the saint who is honored that day.
 There could be a little family party or ice cream to celebrate and talk about the life of that saint.
 Daily Mass for that person’s intention would make the Name Day even more special.

 When our four kids were small they came up with the idea of having a Christmas skit.
 Our oldest wrote the script and the youngest at age 2 played Baby Jesus.
 They improvised props and used bed sheets or blankets for robes.
 It was fun with a lot of giggles.
 They enjoy talking about it 25 years later.